explorer14/ModularMonolithPOC/solution-generator-spec.md

 10. The script shall then add these all these projects to the solution file using `dotnet sln add` command.

-11. The script shall then add an xUnit test project called `ArchitectureTests`, add references to all module projects in the `src` folders and finally, install the latest version of `TngTech.ArchUnitNET.xUnit` and `TngTech.ArchUnitNET` packages.
+11. The script shall then add an xUnit test project called `ArchitectureTests` in the root of the solution, add references to all module projects in the `src` folders and finally, install the latest version of `TngTech.ArchUnitNET.xUnit` and `TngTech.ArchUnitNET` packages.